slightlybrandon-web/commonhour/README.md

 </script>
 ```

-## 5. Deploy
+### 7. Deploy

-Create a **new** Netlify site for this (don't reuse your TimeBlocked site) —
-drag this folder onto https://app.netlify.com/drop, or connect a fresh
+Connect the repo to Netlify (or any static host).
+With Netlify connected
+to GitHub, every push to `main` deploys automatically — no separate
-GitHub repo.
-Once you have the resulting URL, go back to step 3 and set it
+deploy step.
+Once you have a live URL, go back to step 4 and set it as
-as the Site URL / Redirect URL in Supabase.
+the Site URL / Redirect URL in Supabase.

 ## Still placeholders — wire these up when ready

 - `window.DONATE_URL` near the top of `index.html` — create a Stripe
   Payment Link (Stripe Dashboard → Payment Links, no code) for a flexible
   one-time amount, and paste the URL in.
-The donate button is hidden until
+The donate button stays hidden
-  this is set.
+  until this is set.
 - The "Sponsored" text inside the `DonateAffiliateStrip` component in
-  `index.html` — replace with real affiliate content once a partner is in
+  `index.html` — reserved for a Google AdSense slot, currently in
-  place.
+  progress; requires a published privacy policy before Google will
+  approve it.
-- Both the donate button and the affiliate slot are wired to disappear once
+- Both the donate button and the sponsored slot are wired to disappear
-  a `isPaid` flag is true — that's hardcoded `false` everywhere for now,
+  once an `isPaid` flag is true — that's hardcoded `false` everywhere for
-  since the actual paid tier (Stripe subscriptions) isn't built yet.
+  now, since the paid tier doesn't exist yet.

-## What's built vs. what's next
+## What's built

-**Built:** anonymous quick polls (12-response cap), free accounts via magic
+Anonymous quick polls (12-response cap); free accounts via password or
-link, OTP, or password (unlimited responses, permanent "My Plans" history,
+magic link with account-owned plans unlimited; permanent "My Plans"
+history; delete a plan (account owners directly, anonymous organizers
-automatic admin recognition on your own plans), delete a plan (account
+after signing in); automatic admin recognition on your own plans;
-owners can delete directly; anonymous organizers must sign in as the
-confirmed organizer email first — deletion always requires a real session,
-never just the locally-remembered admin flag), timezone-aware scheduling,
+timezone-aware scheduling with a touch-and-mouse-unified drag-to-select
-location field, calendar invite creation (Google Calendar, Outlook, .ics)
+grid; location field; calendar invite creation (Google Calendar, Outlook,
-— available to every tier, always — and auto-expiry (10 days after a
+`.ics`) available on every tier, always; server-side booking persistence;
+and automatic expiry (10 days after a booked date, 30 days after the last
-booked date, 30 days after the last candidate date if never booked).
+candidate date if never booked).

-**Not yet built:** paid subscriptions (Stripe checkout + webhooks + feature
-gating), sponsored/ad slot (Google AdSense) and its required privacy
-policy page, calendar auto-fill (Google/Outlook OAuth), required/optional
+## What's next

+1. **Google AdSense** — in progress.
+Needs the ad slot wired in and a
+   published privacy policy (drafted, not yet live) before Google will
+   approve it.
+2. **A paid tier** — not started.
+Scope and requirements to be provided
+   separately before work begins.
+3. Longer-term, unscheduled: calendar auto-fill via Google/Outlook OAuth,
-attendees, deadlines + auto-nudges, time+location joint polling.
-Each of
+   required/optional attendees, deadlines and auto-nudges, joint
-these is a real, separate project.
+   time-and-location polling, and real cold user testing with people
+   outside the builder.

 ## Known limitations (by design, for now)

-- Anyone with a plan's code can still read and respond to it (no accounts
+- Anyone with a plan's code can read and respond to it — no account
-  required) — same trust model as When2Meet or Doodle.
+  required to participate.
+Intentional: requiring accounts for every
+  respondent would undermine the low-friction pitch of the product.
 - An anonymous organizer who never actually signs in (just types a
   matching email) can unlock booking/viewing on their own plan, but
-  **cannot** delete it or get the precise 10-day-post-booking expiry —
+  cannot delete it or get the precise 10-day-post-booking expiry — both
-  both require a real session per migration 002.
-Their plan instead falls
+  require a real session.
-  back to the 30-day-after-last-date expiry.
 Signing in resolves this.